madrisan/madrisan.github.io/_posts/2020-11-28-davide-madrisan-site-launched.md

 ---
 layout: post
-title: "New site hosted by GitHub"
+title: "My New Site"
 date: 2020-11-28
 location: Nice
 ---

-# My new site is born
+## My new site is born

 Well.
 Finally got around to putting this website together.